Cologne's traditional cuisine, "Rhenish cuisine," features simple yet flavorful dishes.

 Various locations city-wide host weekly markets on different days.
 These markets feature fresh produce, local specialties, artisanal products, and sometimes prepared foods.

-The bazaar at Neumarkt is one of the most substantial and operates multiple days a week.
+The bazaar at Neumarkt is a part of the most substantial and operates multiple days a week.

 Cologne is a multicultural city, reflected in its diverse culinary landscape.
 Excellent Turkish, Italian, Asian (Vietnamese, Thai, Chinese, Japanese), Middle Eastern, and other international restaurants are found.

 Options are increasingly found.
-Dedicated vegetarian and vegan restaurants are growing.
+Dedicated vegetarian and restaurants that are vegan-friendly are growing.

-Food that is halal is found, notably in neighborhoods with bigger Turkish or Middle Eastern populations.
+Food permissible under islamic law is found, notably in neighborhoods with bigger Turkish or Middle Eastern populations.
 Kosher options may be present in specialized stores.

 Awareness is growing.
 Menus may list allergens, or staff give information.
 A Translation card helps.

-Always communicate your dietary needs clearly and directly to your server for best results.
+Always convey your dietary needs clearly and directly to your server for best results.

 Direct farm visits are not typical within the immediate urban area of Cologne.